abrignoni/iLEAPP/admin/docs/artifact_info_block.md

         - `"timeline"`: Generates timeline output
         - `"lava"`: Generates output for LAVA (a specific data processing format)

 This info block provides essential metadata about the artifact and is used by the artifact processor to handle the artifact correctly.
+The plugin loader will attach this information to the corresponding function, making it accessible via the function's globals.

+Note: The key in the `__artifacts_v2__` dictionary must exactly match the name of the function that processes the artifact.
+This ensures that the artifact processor can correctly associate the artifact information with the processing function.